 Shock, horror, testosterone IS an anabolic steroid.
 However, its use in TRT is to restore and optimise your androgen levels, not to raise them to supra-physiological levels.
 It’s the same chemical structure as your own body’s natural testosterone, simply with some carbon atoms attached to it and a carrier oil.
 I’ve discussed in detail how more is not better, I’ve discussed it so much that I would like to think it’s now assumed knowledge!
 If it’s not, please read TRT – Chasing Numbers.
 There’s a big difference between use and abuse, there’s also a big difference between proper use and improper use.

 The Cookie-Cutter Approach to TRT

-The National Health Service should adhere to the British Society for Sexual Medicine Guidelines – The Role of Androgens in Men 2010.
+The National Health Service should adhere to the British Society for Sexual Medicine Guidelines on Adult Testosterone Deficiency, With Statements for UK Practice (2023 edition).
 The Men’s Health Clinic has produced TRT Wars – How to Get TRT in the UK as well as a more recent update to help patients not only get the help that they need, but also to give them the knowledge and resources to seek gold standard care and treatment.

 Here in the UK, NHS doctors must adhere to guidelines and use the recommended medications at the appropriate dosages.
 These medicines have been deemed to be suitable, effective and safe.
 If they digress from the standard, they must be able to justify their practice, it always comes down to safety and cost-effectiveness.
 NICE stands for the National Institute for Clinical Excellence, it should read National Institute for COST-EFFECTIVENESS.